-A colleague recently mused about how much homework to assign his students over the winter holiday break.
-The only sensible reply, which I blurted loudly, was “GOOD GOD, MAN: NONE!”
+A colleague recently mused aloud about how much homework to assign his students over the winter holiday break.
+I blurted out the only sensible reply that came to mind: “Good heavens: none!”

-I’ll do a bit of exam grading and planning over the break, but that’s my job; it’s why I get the big bucks and the red pens.
+I will likely do a bit of grading and planning over the break, but that’s my job; it’s why I get the big bucks and the red pens.
 I certainly hope that my students have a genuinely refreshing break from their schoolwork, and I think that time should be off-limits to school assignments.
 I hope students spend quality time with their families, get enough sleep, goof around, and relax.
-Of course there’s time for some useful and engaging stuff, too.
-One could easily sleep and loaf away two weeks in a glorious festival of sloth, and I wouldn’t judge anyone for napping lazily down that path.
-But abject sloth gets old surprisingly fast.

 If I could go beyond the quick post-exam exhortation to “have a good vacation!” though, I’d say to my students that I recommend at least considering the following: